 - Enhancing the living experience for all residents

-Use these additional resources to discover more about the roles and responsibilities of board members and how to be a more effective board member.
+Use these additional resources to discover more about answers to top questions for board members, and how to be a more effective member yourself.

 Roles and Responsibilities of the HOA Board

 - Six Essential Tips for New HOA Board Members

 - The Essential Five People On Your Association Board

 - Eight Jobs You’ll Master as Board President